Charanvir/PasswordGenerator/README.md

 # Password Generator

-## Application to generate a password given a users inputted password length and criteria
+## Application to generate a password given a users selected password length and criteria

 The following application allows the user to generate a random password after selecting criteria.
 The user is first prompted to select a length of their password.
 The password must be between 8 and 128 characters and the application does not continue unless an appropriate length is chosen.